Spurs vs. Thunder odds, prediction: 2026 NBA Western Conference finals picks, Game 1 best bets by proven model

 SportsLine's model reveals its San Antonio Spurs vs. Oklahoma City Thunder Game 1 picks for Monday

 Tipoff from Paycom Center in Oklahoma City is set for 8:30 p.m.
 ET.
-The Spurs lead the all-time postseason series 19-15, and won the regular-season series 4-1.
-The Thunder are 6.5-point favorites in the latest Spurs vs. Thunder odds from FanDuel Sportsbook, while the over/under for total points scored is 219.5.
-Before making any Spurs vs. Thunder picks, check out the Spurs vs. Thunder predictions from the SportsLine Projection Model.
+The Thunder are 6.5-point favorites in the latest Spurs vs. Thunder odds from FanDuel Sportsbook, while the over/under for total points scored is 221.5.
+Before making any Thunder vs. Spurs picks, check out the Spurs vs. Thunder predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
-The model entered the second week of the second round of the 2026 NBA playoffs on a sizzling 26-9 roll (74%) on top-rated NBA spread picks this season.
+The model entered the conference finals of the 2026 NBA playoffs on a sizzling 26-10 roll (72%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.

 Now, the model has simulated Spurs vs. Thunder 10,000 times and just revealed its coveted NBA picks and betting predictions.
 You can head to SportsLine now to see the model's picks.
 Here are several NBA odds and NBA betting lines for Thunder vs. Spurs: